-- here.
+9 here.
 Papers may only be up to nine pages long, including figures.
-Additional pages containing only acknowledgments and references are allowed.
-Papers that exceed the page limit will not be reviewed, or in any other way considered for presentation at the conference. - The margins in 2024 are the same as those in previous years. - 13 Authors are required to use the NeurIPS LATEX style files obtainable at the NeurIPS website as - indicated below.
+Additional pages containing only

+- 11 or in any other way considered for presentation at the conference. - 12 The margins in 2024 are the same as those in previous years.

+Authors are required to use the NeurIPS LATEX style files obtainable at the NeurIPS website as indicated below.
 Please make sure you use the current files and not previous versions.
-Tweaking thestyle files may be grounds for rejection.
+Tweaking the style files may be grounds for rejection.